3 Whimsical Self-Care Tips To Live Your Dream Life

 -Yes, what a great idea!
 But how about tomorrow?
 I heard this bar is doing 2 for 1 on Saturday afternoons.

-You see what you are doing here?
-No disagreeing, just offering an alternative.
-Only stubborn people would not get it.
+You see what is happening here?
+Noone is disagreeing, just offering an alternative.
+Only stubborn people would not go with such an alluring alternative.

 Use humour